putztzu/testweb/index.md

 ---

-# Jekyll How To (on openSUSE but the following should apply to any distro)
+# Jekyll How To using openSUSE specific steps
 Based on the documentation at http://jekyllrb.com

 ## Preamble:
 This documentation is written to avoid faulty mis-steps like the overly brief and insufficient documentation elsewhere, including http://jekyllbootstrap.com/

+## Caution:
+These steps and the resulting Ruby on Rails environment is very openSUSE specific.
+If this is only your website or other team members are all using openSUSE, then these steps are fine.
+But, if you intend to set up a website supported by multiple team members using different Linux distros (or even Windows) then wait for a follow up article which will describe building a common Development environment for all.

 ## Why and what is Jekyll?
-Jekyll is the current fully supported JS static website framework supported by Github.
+Jekyll is the current fully supported JS static website framework supported by Github.<br />
-Github will serve all content including websites based entirely on publicly viewable code for free, no strings attached (except as of this writing file size).
+Github will serve all content including websites based entirely on publicly viewable code for free, no strings attached (except as of this writing file size).<br />
-Free is good.
+Free is good.<br />
 Extreme stability and reliability plus unlimited storage for Free is even better.

 ## Preparation: